Return to Silent Hill

 Review:

 This was a film that I don’t recall when I first learned was being made.
 It did intrigue me to see that co-writer/director Christophe Gans was back.
 He did the original Silent Hill film, which I enjoy.
 He also did Brotherhood of the Wolf, another film that I’m a fan of.
 The bit that I heard was that this was going to use elements of the second game in the series, one that I’ve played but never got too far into.
 I did catch this at the theater during its opening weekend.
+I’ve also now given it a second watch to see how I sat with my end of year list.

 Synopsis: when a man receives a mysterious letter from his lost love, he is drawn to Silent Hill, a once familiar town now consumed by darkness.

 We start in the car with James Sunderland (Jeremy Irvine).
 It is a Mustang convertible.
 He lights up a joint.
-Ash from it drops on himself and he almost drives right into a semi-truck.
+Ash from it drops on him and he almost drives right into a semi-truck.
 He’s able to swerve, but hits a suitcase by the road.
 This belongs to Mary Crane (Hannah Emily Anderson).
 He apologizes and helps her pack back up her things.
 The latch on it is broken so she waves the bus on.
 They end up chatting, deciding to spend the day together.
 She is from Silent Hill, so they go there to visit.

 It then shifts to the present.
 James is crying and drinking in a bar.
 He was asleep.
 The waitress tells him he has to go.
 In his stupor, he breaks glasses and gets in a fight with the staff.
 They toss him out.
 While lying in garbage, he gets a call from his therapist, M (Nicola Alexis).
 She isn’t thrilled to hear that he’s relapsed.
 She wants him to go home, sober up and make their appointment the next day.